 4. Proof of acceptance of an employee’s offer to volunteer for either a governmental agency or a nonprofit organization during a declared state of emergency for shared leave under 13.2 A.3.

-C. The Employer may require the employee to submit, prior to approval or disapproval, verification of the employee’s status as a victim of domestic violence, sexual assault or stalking for shared leave under 13.2 A.4.
+C. The Employer may require the employee to submit, prior to approval or disapproval, verification of the employee’s status as a victim of domestic violence, sexual assault, stalking, or hate crimes for shared leave under 13.2 A.4.
 Such verification will be in accordance with the Domestic Violence Leave Act, RCW 49.76 and may be one or more of the following:

 1. An employee’s own written statement;

-2. A statement from an attorney or advocate, member of the clergy, or medical or other professional; and/or
+2. A statement from an attorney, advocate for victims of domestic violence, sexual assault, stalking, or hate crimes, member of the clergy, or medical or other professional; and/or

 3. A court order or police report documenting the employee is a victim of domestic violence, sexual assault or stalking.

-D. Parental leave
+D. The Employer may require the employee to submit verification of leave taken due the involvement of the employee or the employee’s relative or household member in an immigration enforcement action under Subsection 15.2 A.8.
+Such verification may be one or more of the following:

+1. An employee’s own written statement; and/or

+2. A statement from an attorney, advocate for immigrants or refugees, member of the clergy, or other professional.

-Parental leave received under this policy must be used within sixteen (16) weeks immediately after birth or placement.
-However, if an employee receiving parental leave also receives leave due to pregnancy disability, the parental leave may be taken in the sixteen (16) weeks immediately after the pregnancy disability leave has ended; provided the parental leave must be used within the first year of the child’s life.
+E. Parental leave received under this policy must be used within sixteen (16) weeks immediately after birth or placement.
+However, if an employee receiving parental leave also receives leave due to pregnancy disability, the parental leave may be taken in the sixteen (16) weeks immediately after the pregnancy disability leave has ended; provided the parental leave may not be used more than one (1) year of birth.

-The Employer should consider other methods of accommodating the employee’s needs, such as modified duty, modified hours, flex-time or special assignments in lieu of shared leave usage.
+F. The Employer should consider other methods of accommodating the employee’s needs, such as modified duty, modified hours, flex-time or special assignments in lieu of shared leave usage.

-Donated leave may be transferred from employees within the same employer, or with the approval of the heads or designees of both higher education institutions, state agencies or school districts/educational service districts, to an employee of another higher education institution, state agency or school district/educational service district.
+G. Donated leave may be transferred from employees within the same employer, or with the approval of the heads or designees of both higher education institutions, state agencies or school districts/educational service districts, to an employee of another higher education institution, state agency or school district/educational service district.

-G. Vacation leave, sick leave, or all or part of a personal holiday transferred from a donating employee will be used solely for the purpose stated in this Article.
+H. Vacation leave, sick leave, or all or part of a personal holiday transferred from a donating employee will be used solely for the purpose stated in this Article.

-H. The receiving employee will be paid their regular rate of pay; therefore, the value of one (1) hour of shared leave may cover more or less than one (1) hour of the recipient’s salary.
+I. The receiving employee will be paid their regular rate of pay; therefore, the value of one (1) hour of shared leave may cover more or less than one (1) hour of the recipient’s salary.

-I. Eight (8) hours a month of accrued and/or shared leave may be used to provide for the continuation of benefits as provided for by the Public Employee’s Benefit Board.
+J. Eight (8) hours a month of accrued and/or shared leave may be used to provide for the continuation of benefits as provided for by the Public Employee’s Benefits Board.

-J. The Employer will respond in writing to shared leave requests within fourteen (14) calendar days of receipt of a properly completed request.
+K. The Employer will respond in writing to shared leave requests within fourteen (14) calendar days of receipt of a properly completed request.

 13.4 Leave Donation